 I still remember the long bus ride to a remote, budget-airline airport in Europe where I tried to explain my UX role and work to my mum.
-We spent ages talking about the process, walking through each step that is involved, and looking at examples of apps on her Android phone.
+We spent ages talking about the process, walking through each step involved, and looking at examples of apps on her Android phone.
 I even did some simple wireframe sketches on napkins to illustrate!

 Why is UX design so hard to explain?

 For many people, a lack of familiarity with the effort and intentionality that goes into creating digital products can make the work of a UX designer difficult to grasp.
-For example, Kat Schouten, a designer based in Waterloo, Canada says “If your audience doesn’t understand technology—it’s really hard to communicate how every part of a product is created intentionally.
+For example, Kat Schouten, a designer based in Waterloo, Canada says, “If your audience doesn’t understand technology—it’s really hard to communicate how every part of a product is created intentionally.
 Some people assume that iPhones just appear out of thin air!
 Eventually through conversation they understand that there is a whole system behind each element of their phone, car, and computer interface.”

-This is one of the reasons I have a hard time talking to some of my family members in Swedish about UX, because I have not developed the specialized vocabulary of design in my second language.
-“It’s hard to try not to use the words we UXers use and use the words non-designers use,” says Bertrand Lirette, design teacher, Université Laval.
+This is one of the reasons I have a hard time talking to some of my Swedish family members about UX, because I have not developed the specialized vocabulary of design in my second language.
+“It’s hard to try not to use the words we UXers use and use the words non-designers use,” says Bertrand Lirette, design teacher at Université Laval.
 “One of my more successful attempts at explaining the value of UX was when I didn’t use all the UX jargon to try to explain it.
-I actually used the words the people I was working with understood, for example saying there will be less time wasted in a queue to checkout.”
+I actually used the words the people I was working with understood, for example saying there will be less time wasted in a queue to check out.”

 Dealing with complexity and preconceived ideas of design

 “I find it hard not to massively simplify it to make it easy to understand, which then undervalues the entire discipline,” explains Helen Nic Giolla Rua, a product designer based in Dublin, Ireland.
 “It’s actually a big mixture of soft skills and hard skills and is incredibly valuable to a business.
 It also changes depending on what company you’re in and what they require.”

-Finally, for many of us, differentiating UX from visual design or hitting home that it’s more than ‘making things pretty’ continues to be a struggle.
+Finally, for many of us, differentiating UX from visual design or hitting home that it’s more than “making things pretty” is a struggle.
 As someone whose visual design skills are not my strongest suit, this definitely resonates.
-Dan Nanasi, who works in Vancouver, Canada as a UX strategist says that the hardest thing is explaining that “I’m not making things prettier.
+Dan Nanasi, who works in Vancouver, Canada as a UX strategist, says that the hardest thing is explaining that “I’m not making things prettier.
 Sometimes I’m not even designing something tangible or physical.
 I’m working with a business on the direction that they should be going in based on what we learn together about their customers and their current business model.”

-Unanimously, designers surveyed seem to agree that explaining what it is we do all day and get paid for is challenging, with a variety of barriers to helping people ‘get it.’
+Unanimously, designers surveyed seem to agree that explaining what it is we do all day and get paid for is challenging, with a variety of barriers to helping people “get it.”
 So let’s look at some strategies and approaches that designers use in various settings.

-The dreaded ‘what do you do?’
+The dreaded “what do you do?”

-Picture this scene: you’re at a family event, or maybe your partner’s work holiday party as a plus one, or simply meeting someone new.
-At some point, the question of ‘what do you do?’ usually arises.
+Picture this scene: you’re at a family event, or maybe your partner’s work holiday party as a plus-one, or simply meeting someone new.
+At some point, the question of “what do you do?” usually arises.
 It’s enough to make us hard-to-explain-career types get sweaty palms!
 In this situation, it’s important to remember that you’re dealing with a social interaction.
 The goal is to make a connection with people and continue the conversation, so it’s crucial not to alienate them.

-Ken Kongkatong, a junior UX designer at a bank in Toronto, says “In a social setting or to non-designers, I’ll say I design websites and apps at a high-level.
+Ken Kongkatong, a junior UX designer at a bank in Toronto says, “In a social setting or to non-designers, I’ll say I design websites and apps at a high-level.
 This description is of course counter to my ‘true’ understanding of the role.”
-Another person, who preferred to remain anonymous, mentioned that they say “I do web design, because it’s simpler to state it this way, and I don’t get asked too many questions.
+Another person, who preferred to remain anonymous, mentioned that they say, “I do web design,” because it’s simpler to state it this way.
+“I don’t get asked too many questions.
 I would love to have a straightforward answer, but I don’t.”

 While Violet’s example focuses on the less smooth interactions, Tony Tudor, a product design director, takes the opposite approach.
 “I’ll say something like, ‘you know when you use an app on your phone and thank god for technology that makes things that easy?
-This is what I do, making apps feel like they don’t exist and they just serve you in the easiest way possible without you noticing it.”
+This is what I do, making apps feel like they don’t exist, and they just serve you in the easiest way possible without you noticing it.”

 - “I help shape how people use products and services and make sure their experience is good and beneficial.” – Noah Fang, service designer & business strategist

-- “I make sure you’re not saying the service you’re using sucks.”
-Bertrand Lirette, design teacher
+- “I make sure you’re not saying the service you’re using sucks.” – Bertrand Lirette, design teacher

-- “I think about experiences of using things and how I can reduce the anxiety and effort associated with those activities and desired outcomes.”
-Ghislaine Guerin, designer
+- “I think about experiences of using things and how I can reduce the anxiety and effort associated with those activities and desired outcomes.” – Ghislaine Guerin, designer

-- “I tell them I make technology easy to use!”
-Sori Lee, UX designer
+- “I tell them I make technology easy to use!” – Sori Lee, UX designer

-- “Very simply put, I make technology easier for people to interact with.”
-Andrea Photiou, UX/UI designer
+- “Very simply put, I make technology easier for people to interact with.” – Andrea Photiou, UX/UI designer

 Explaining UX to colleagues and stakeholders

-Michael Hodgkin, the web UX lead at the Australian Government Department of Human Services explains it to stakeholders like this, “If your users aren’t happy, you won’t be happy.
+Michael Hodgkin, the web UX lead at the Australian Government Department of Human Services, explains it to stakeholders like this: “If your users aren’t happy, you won’t be happy.
 You can’t make your users happy without understanding them.
-If you want to understand your user, design things they want, and understand if you’re succeeding, you need UX.”
+If you want to understand your user, design things they want; and to understand if you’re succeeding, you need UX.”

-Andrea Photiou, based in Michigan, says the following to people in a work context, “My job is to design technology that makes our users’ journey from point A to point B as easy, and thoughtless as possible.
+Andrea Photiou, based in Michigan, says the following to people in a work context: “My job is to design technology that makes our users’ journey from point A to point B as easy and thoughtless as possible.
 It’s my job to put the thought into the design, so my users don’t have to.
 If the desired outcome of an interaction involves a user completing a purchase, it is my job to help guide the user there and eliminate any challenges or distractions in the process.”
-She also points out that there is a difference between ‘pushing a sale’ and helping a user to get what they need.
+She also points out that there is a difference between “pushing a sale” and helping a user to get what they need.

 This aligns with Kat’s approach in telling her colleagues that “we are here to ask ‘why’ our users are currently using our product.
 For the sales team, this translates into how to position and price the products.
 For the marketing team, it’s about how to appeal to their target demographic.
 And for the dev team, it means they can better understand what needs to be prioritized and developed.
-The meaning of why can change over time, we’re here to keep a pulse on our user behaviors so that as an organization we can be more agile.”
+The meaning of the ‘why’ can change over time, and we’re here to keep a pulse on our user behaviors so that as an organization we can be more agile.”

 A word on articulating the value of UX

-Noah Fang, a service designer & business strategist echoed this sentiment, saying “I don’t think explaining the value would ever work if the listeners don’t already have the belief or haven’t experienced the process, or haven’t witnessed the results.
-The explanation mostly works after people saw the value by actually doing: once after a successful run, I got to explain what I did and highlighted the critical moments in the process.
-That helped them understand the designerly way of doing by recalling those moments.”
+Noah Fang, a service designer & business strategist, echoed this sentiment, saying “I don’t think explaining the value would ever work if the listeners don’t already have the belief or haven’t experienced the process, or haven’t witnessed the results.
+The explanation mostly works after people see the value by actually doing; once after a successful run, I got to explain what I did and highlighted the critical moments in the process.
+That helped them understand the ‘designerly’ way of doing by recalling those moments.”

 Gus Waller, a UX researcher and designer in Vancouver, Canada, shows people results from testing.
-“Photos, videos or quotes are a very easy way to communicate the value of UX to anyone sceptical or new to the discipline.
-For example, if you want proof that someone struggles to use your product, here’s a 30 second video of 12 different people struggling to log in.”
+“Photos, videos, or quotes are a very easy way to communicate the value of UX to anyone skeptical or new to the discipline.
+For example, if you want proof that someone struggles to use your product, here’s a 30-second video of 12 different people struggling to log in.”

 A selection of analogies for explaining UX